nih-cfde/use-case-library-build/templates/glossary.md

 or no.) Certain stories are likely to appear in multiple epics and should not be duplicated if possible.

-**User narrative:** The collection of related personas, objectives, epics and stories.
+**User narrative:** a collection of related personas, objectives, epics and stories.

 ### How to write and an EPIC and USERSTORY